 Weekly CFB Mid-Major Betting Report: UNLV Rebels Week 9

-It’s time for the ninth edition of the weekly college football mid-major report.
+The eighth edition of the college football mid-major betting report is here.
 This year the team in focus is the UNLV Rebels.
-UNLV got its biggest win in a long time last weekend when they went to Nevada and took down the Wolfpack to win the Fremont Cannon.
-A win on the road over an opponent that has dominated them in the recent past was huge for this team.
-Can they keep their momentum going?
+After four straight wins, UNLV was humbled last week in Fresno.
+The Bulldogs controlled the game throughout.
+Can UNLV respond and get back on track to fight toward a bowl berth?
 I’ll be keeping a close eye on press conferences from the program, beat writers, as well as Twitter feeds all season long.
 By becoming an expert on the UNLV Rebels, I hope to show how specialization is one of the most profitable sports betting strategies.

 At the end of each mid-major betting report, I’ll make a selection on that week’s game.
 Doc’s Sports Unit Betting System will be used for every pick.
 This should allow readers to follow along and track the results of these weekly college football picks.
 In the first two years of the mid-major report, $100 per-unit bettors were up $1,410.